curusarn/ctu-fit-mi-paa/knapsack-problem/REPORT_3.md

 “Annealing” refers to an analogy with thermodynamics, specifically with the way that metals cool and anneal.
 Simulated annealing uses the objective function of an optimization problem instead of the energy of a material.<sup>[2]</sup>

 The algorithm is basically hill-climbing except instead of picking the best move, it picks a random move.
 If the selected move improves the solution, then it is always accepted.
 Otherwise, the algorithm makes the move anyway with some probability less than 1.
-The probability decreases exponentially with the “badness” of the move, which is the amount by which the solution is worsened (i.e., energy is increased.)<sup>[2]</sup>
+The probability decreases exponentially with the “badness” of the move, which is the amount by which the solution is worsened (i.e., energy is increased.)<sup>[2]</sup> This probability decreases with time.

+The algorithm is likely to accept "bad" solutions at first.
+But with time the algorithm is less and less likely to accept "bad" solutions.
+In the end the algorithm accepts almost only better solutions.

 ## Algorithm description